 Don’t overlook little Moloka’i as a stargazing destination.
 This small island receives fewer visitors but makes up for it with limited development and dark skies over the whole island.
 In particular, Kaupoa Beach on the western shore is well-isolated and you can stargaze while the waves crash on the shore.

-Oahu is the most popular Hawaiian islands to visit since the capital (and largest) city, Honolulu, is located there.
+Oahu is the most popular Hawaiian island to visit since the capital (and largest) city, Honolulu, is located there.
 The island is small enough that you can easily reach stargazing spots even if you stay in the big city.
-Here are some of the top spots from our stargazing in Honolulu guide:
+Here are some of the top spots from my stargazing in Honolulu guide:

 Diamond Head State Monument